Suggested Audio Candy

 I have never been a reactionary and flat refuse to act out of malice as mud-slinging has never appealed.
 Granted, I may climb aboard my soap box on occasion as attested by my infrequent rants towards the tabloid press but my intention is only ever to inform, not poison minds.
 We’ve already had a Hitler and I think I speak for the entire free world in saying that we don’t need another one.
 Hell, I can’t even grow a mustache.

 Unpredictable is certainly a charge you could level at me and there is nothing foreseeable about my actions.
-My next piece of writing is never carefully strategized and, instead, I prefer to fly free and not conform to expectation.
+My next piece of writing is never carefully plotted and, instead, I prefer to fly free and not conform to expectation.
 I am disinterested in performing word counts or proof reading to within an inch of my life and prefer to come across raw, as though addressing each reader personally.
 Currently, I use my smart phone to scribe and numerous indiscretions have arisen as a result of this decision.
 Predictive text can be something of a thorn in my side, especially when scribing at the rate of knots that I do.
 “I’ve just come back from Tahiti” can turn to “I’ve just come back from vagina” if I don’t keep my wits about me.
 Therefore should I ever brag over “raping a pigeon”, then nine times out of ten I’m informing you that I have been busy racing the little fella.

 We live in a politically correct world where certain terms just aren’t allowable anymore.
 Take flid for example, a wonderful word which denotes a physically uncoordinated person.
-“You’re a real flid you know that?” is a marvellous put-down and indeed there’s barely a comeback to dwarf it.
+“You’re a real flid you know that?” is a marvelous put-down and indeed there’s barely a comeback to dwarf it.
 However, if I called someone by that mantle, I would be damned sure in advance that they weren’t paraplegic.
 On the flip-side, if I walked into a busy warehouse full of alpha-male fork-lift drivers and shouted “make a coffee flids” then I’d invariably be commanded to “fuck my own ass” but would wind up holding a mug of tepid brew minutes later.
 It’s called adaptability, you work out your addressee and act accordingly.

 My father suffered from Multiple Sclerosis for the last 25 years of his life.
 While his dignity rarely faltered, it stripped him of his manhood, and he had every right to be a tad narked about his affliction.
 Nevertheless, I heard him crack many jokes about disability when around his close buddies even though he was sat in a wheelchair himself.
 That summed up his positive outlook as taboo is only such when not spoke about and he preferred to keep his winning sense of humor in tact, despite any personal anguish.
 However, not everyone is comfortable around others with physical differentiation as I found out the very first time I came across Evil Eye.